varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 =====

-Added the :ref:`func_fnmatch` function to :ref:`vmod_std(3)`, which you can use for shell-style wildcard matching. :ref:`func_fnmatch` can be more efficient than regular expressions, in particular in cases where the pattern is dynamically defined.
+Added the :ref:`func_fnmatch` function to :ref:`vmod_std(3)`, which you can use for shell-style wildcard matching.
+Wildcard patterns may be a good fit for matching URLs, to match against a pattern like ``/foo/*/bar/*``.
+The patterns can be built at runtime, if you need to do that, since they don't need the pre-compile step at VCL load time that is required for regular expressions.
+And if you are simply more comfortable with the wildcard syntax than with regular expressions, you now have the option.

-.. should we mention vmod_re for dynamic regexen?

 :ref:`vmod_unix(3)` is now supported for SunOS and descendants.
 This entails changing the privilege set of the child process while the VMOD